mhoffman/kmos/doc/source/tutorials/first_model_api.rst

   from kmos.io import *
   import numpy as np

-which import all classes that make up a kMC project.
+which imports all classes that make up a kMC project.
 The functions from `kmos.io` will only be needed at the end to save the project or to export compilable code.